Backlinks, anchor text and SEO

 1. Set up links on other sites yourself.

-2. Writing content on your site that's so helpful and compelling, people find it and link to it themselves.
+2. Writing content on your site that’s so helpful and compelling, people find it and link to it themselves,

-However, in the video below, you'll hear Google Webmaster John Mueller (the video is set to start playing at the 55:40 mark), describe how some types of link building might actually hurt your SEO.
-He says creating links on other sites yourself is something you shouldn't spend time on, because it's really not the "right way" to get backlinks.
+In the video below, you’ll hear Google Webmaster John Mueller (the video is set to start playing at the 55:40 mark), describe how some types of link building might actually hurt your SEO.
+He says creating links on other sites yourself is something you shouldn’t spend time on, because it’s really not the “right way” to get backlinks.

-Google's Penguin algorithm update was, in part, about qualifying backlinks.
+Google’s algorithm updates address qualifying backlinks.

-Because SEO professionals have always been trying to take advantage of Google's algorithms, and backlinks are an important ranking factor, backlink schemes proliferated.
-In 2013, in an effort to prevent websites from benefiting from creating their own backlinks, Google release the Penguin update.
+In an effort to prevent websites from benefiting from creating their own backlinks, Google release the Penguin update.
 The Penguin algorithm determined how links originated, and gave SEO benefits to backlinks legitimately created on other sites, and potentially penalized websites that created their own.

 The Penguin algorithm especially attempted to penalize websites, who put backlinks to their own sites, on what were called “content farms.”
 Content farms are websites that let anyone post any type of content, not matter how poorly-written.
 These sites usually contained low quality content, un-curated, and aggregated from other websites.
 The content farm websites existed solely to help other websites benefit from the all-important backlinks, in the hopes they’d appear higher in search results.
 Google considered this cheating, and didn’t want their search results to list low quality websites.